Testing Center Student Guidelines

 Additional parking and a main entrance are at the back of the building.
 Faculty and students should park at the back of the building as there is limited parking space at the front of the building.
 Follow the signage and enter the Testing Center through the back of the building.
 If you are needing a visitor parking pass, please give yourself plenty of time to get a visitor parking pass and find a parking spot.
 For more information, go to utdallas.edu/services/transit/park/#visitor

 Exam Appointment/Reserve Your Seat

 Check your syllabus or your instructor will tell you what dates are available for you to take your exams.
 You must reserve your seat online before taking an exam in the Testing Center.
-Walk-ins are not allowed.

 IMPORTANT: Cutoff time for making an appointment to take your exam is 72 hours prior to the exam date.
 Students MUST reserve their seat for testing at least 72 hours prior to the exam date.
-Walk-ins are not allowed.

 Registration will close after the 72-hour cutoff time.
 Students will NOT be able to register or make changes to their appointment less than 72 hours of exam closing date.
 Students walk-in without an appointment when the center is full, will be referred back to their instructor for rescheduling for make-ups.
 Please note: Appointment times/seats fill up quickly.
 So please reserve your seat early in advance:

 Step 1: Log into the Testing Center homepage

 Step 2: Click on “Reserve Your Seat” at the top right corner